AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_chatroom_members_unity.md.md

 #### Add a member to the chat room block list

 Only the chat room owner and admins can call `BlockRoomMembers` to add the specified member to the chat room block list.
-Once added to the block list, this member receives the `OnRemovedFromRoom` callback, while all the other members receive the `OnMemberExitedFromRoom`.
-After being added to block list, this user cannot send or receive messages in the chat room nor can they join the chat room again.
+Once added to the block list, this member receives the `OnRemovedFromRoom` callback, while all the other members receive the `OnMemberExitedFromRoom` callback.
+After being added to block list, this user cannot send or receive messages in the chat room.
+They can no longer join the chat room again until they are removed from the block list.

 The following code sample shows how to add a member to the chat room block list: